LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

 The Help tab allows users to change the theme of the Lab Client, or change the Machine Remote Controller (if the lab has managed VMs).
 It also provides users with the ID of their lab instance along with other relevant details (depending on the type of lab launched), and links to view a FAQ, submit a support request, or report a bug.

 The larger pane on the left side of the client is known as the **Resource Portal**.
 This window will show users whatever resource they are currently viewing in the lab.
 Resources shown may be cloud portals, managed virtual machine desktops, videos, images, or any URL that you want displayed in the **Resource Portal**.
-Users can change what is shown in the portal by clicking on the resource in the Resources tab in the **Lab Console**, or they can click in links in the instructions to change what is shown in the portal if the author included links to do so using Markdown syntax (discussed later in this guide).
+Users can change what is shown in the portal by selecting the resource in the Resources tab in the **Lab Console**, or they can select links in the instructions to change what is shown in the portal if the author included links to do so using Markdown syntax (discussed later in this guide).

 ### Separating the Lab console from the Resource Portal (two windows)